 The British in Philadelphia: Part 1 of 3

-The British Occupy the CapitalOn September 26, the British occupied Philadelphia.
-In anticipation of their arrival, many Patriots and businessman had abandoned the city.
-Further, Washington's soldiers had looted Philadelphia, taking anything that might have been of use to the British.
+On September 26, 1777, the British marched into Philadelphia.
+In anticipation of their arrival, many patriots and businessman had abandoned the city.
+Exacerbating matters, Washington's soldiers had looted Philadelphia, taking anything that might have been of use to the British.

-A City in TurmoilBut the city was in turmoil.
-Churches were turned into hospitals as wounded from the Battles of Brandywine and Germantown were tended to.
-The Walnut Street Gaol was filled with American Prisoners of War.
-Food, clothing, and firewood were scarce as an American blockade effectively kept supplies form the city.
+But the city was in turmoil.
+Churches were turned into hospitals, tending the wonded from the Brandywine and Germantown battles.
+The Walnut Street Jail was filled with American prisoners of war.
+Food, clothing, and firewood were scarce, thanks to an effective American supply blockade.